INSIDE: Everything you need to know about fun things to do in Tokyo Station in Japan.

 But the main purpose of a visit should be to eat a strange but delicious Japanese concoction, Potato Crisps with Chocolate Sauce AND soft serve ice cream.
 Weirdly, it’s SOOO good!

-Tokyo Character Street
+No.2: Tokyo Character Street

 If you’ve a favourite animated character from your childhood, or your kids are fans of Japanese anime/manga, then you MUST visit Tokyo Character Street.